jr0cket/londonclojurians.org/source/_posts/london-clojurians.md

 [The next event is in June 2017](https://clojurebridgelondon.github.io/)

-### Talk Nights
+### Talk Nights (1st Tueday of the month)

 We have a long history of talks on Clojure and the wider aspects of Functional Programming.
+The first Tuesday of the month we run a talk night at SkillsMatter.

 Our talks are typically one of the following styles:

 * A lightning Talk (5-15 minutes)
 * A main talk (40-60 minutes)
 * A workshop (60-90 minutes)

+Please complete the following form if you would like to [volunteer to speak](https://bit.ly/ldnclj-speak)

 We want to hear about your experiences developing with Clojure as well as your journey into functional programming.
 If you are using Clojure for work you definitely have something worth sharing.